 Eat Lots of Carbs because They’re Affordable and Delicious in Paris

-If you’re interested in taking a great food tour we recommend Paris by Mouth.
+We recommend Paris by Mouth if you’re interested in taking a great food tour.
 It was on this tour we learned the “Meilleure Baguette de Traditional de Paris” is the designation you want to look for on any boulangerie window in France.
 (A “boulangerie” is essentially a French bakery.)
-With this label you’ll be assured they have award-winning bread or pastries.

-- Musee D’Orsay, especially because it’s built in an old, beautiful train station.
+- Musee D’Orsay, because it’s built in an old, beautiful train station.
+We loved the art inside the museum too but the architecture, itself, is art.

 - Centre Pompidou, because we love modern art and we like the whacky pipes on the exterior of the building.
 We also think some of the best views of the city are from here, at their fancy and delicious restaurant, Georges, or simply on one of the floors of the gallery.